mighty-gerbils/gerbil/doc/reference/gerbil/core/binding.md

  <...>
 ```

 Creates a procedure (a `lambda`) for partial application, where some arguments are pre-filled and others are left as open "slots".
-This is an implementation of [SRFI 26](https://srfi.schemers.org/srfi-26/srfi-26.html).
+This is an implementation of [SRFI-26](https://srfi.schemers.org/srfi-26/srfi-26.html).

 The `cut` macro is a concise way to create a new procedure by "cutting out" some arguments from an expression.
 It uses special placeholders: